The meaning behind the celebration

 + In 1897, Pope Leo XIII re-established a 14th century chapel located one mile from the original shrine.
 This became a place of pilgrimage for England’s Catholics and how serves as the National Shrine of Our Lady of Walsingham.
 An Anglican shrine was established in 1938.

 + Today, devotion to Our Lady of Walsingham often has an ecumenical character, with pilgrims moving between the Catholic and Anglican shrines.
-Under this title, the Blessed Virgin is honored as a patron of England.
+Under the is title, the Blessed Virgins is honored under this title as a patron of England.